Considering Contract Intermodal Transportation through 2020

-Back in January, Brett Eckinger, Director of Sales at Agforce, predicted that intermodal transport would be a good option for many of our clients’ shipping needs in 2020.
+Back in January, Jason Beinke, VP of Industry Verticals at Agforce, predicted that intermodal transport would be a good option for many of our clients’ shipping needs in 2020.
 “We’ll see intermodal getting healthier,” he said.
 “I think we’ll be able to utilize it a bit more in order to deliver customers’ goods more efficiently.”

 And then COVID-19 hit, first internationally and then in the U.S. It disrupted supply chains and wreaked havoc on shipping rates, timelines and efficiency.
 Though we seem to be past the sudden disruptive shock of the pandemic, it will continue to send waves of uncertainty through the rest of 2020, especially in the logistics market.